 “Dead already?”
 Alast leaned up against the tilehoof himself.
-The animal grunted in annoyance.
+The animal grunted, irritated.
 One more crew member would probably tip it over.
 “How much time does he have left before he goes bony?
 Will he even?
 He’s not an evil man.”

 “What do you think happens when you die Alast?”